joshuab-ping/synology-csi/README.md

 The following changes are specific to this fork and are not present in the upstream [xphyr/synology-csi](https://github.com/xphyr/synology-csi) repository.
-They can be removed if these features are upstreamed.
+This notice can be removed if these features are upstreamed.

 ### Kustomize Support